Charles Palmer (director)

-Charles Palmer (born 1965) is an English television director.
+Charles Palmer (born 1965) is an English television director and producer.
 He is best known for his work on Poldark, Doctor Who, and Agatha Christie's Marple.
+For the Doctor Who episodes "Human Nature" and "The Family of Blood", he was nominated for the Hugo Award for Best Dramatic Presentation, Short Form.
+Palmer has moved into television producing, with the series Extraordinary nominated for the BAFTA for Best Scripted Comedy.

 Early and personal life

 Palmer is the son of actor Geoffrey Palmer (1927–2020) and Sally Green.
 He was married to actress Claire Skinner from 2001 to 2016.
 The couple had two sons, William John (b.
 1999) and Thomas Henry (b.
 2002).